rpoleski/MulensModel/developers_board.md

   * Caustics:
     * Caustics.\_calculate - optimize using vectors instead of a loop
     * Caustics calculations using [Erdl & Schneider 1993](http://adsabs.harvard.edu/abs/1993A%26A...268..453E) approach
+    * root solver can be used the same as in binarylens.py
   * Event class:
     * Event should sync information on which of the 3 types of parallax are used, so that if it's specified for event, then there will be exception if one dataset is missing earth\_coords etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
     * Class Event should have not only set\_datasets() methods but also add\_datasets(), i.e. a similar method that appends datasets to self.\_datasets.